 How often should you journal?
 As often as possible, really.
 As I’ve mentioned before, I used to journal sporadically – just whenever I felt in the mood.
 And that was fine, but it wasn’t life changing.
-If you’re serious about journaling dangerously, then you should aim to journal every day.
+If you’re serious about journaling dangerously – that is, to make radical positive changes in your life – then you should aim to journal every day.

 There’s something about journaling every day that really makes us look at our lives.